 How to register and what are the needed documents?

-You would need first to get all the documents needed and then request an appointment with the local municipal office closest to your address, for more information click here.
+You would need first to get all the documents needed and then request an appointment with the local one closer to your address, for more information click here.

 Contract of flat renting with your name as a tenant